AnthemLights64/FYPproject/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It includes Ant Design components to construct interfaces.
 It uses a cloud database of MongoDB.
-Also for quick browsing, you can access the deployed site directly.
-[Royal Never Give Up](https://)
+As for quick browsing, you can access the deployed site directly.
+[Royal Never Give Up](https://sad-archimedes-c1e101.netlify.app/).
+But you can only see the login page because I don't have a server to deploy my backend.
+I would recommand you to clone my project and do the installation as following.

 ## Install
 Firstly, clone the repository from github.